-Nastia Liukin is an American artistic gymnast, 2005 and 2007 world champion, four-time U.S. champion (twice junior), absolute Olympic champion and silver medalist in team competitions in gymnastics at 2008 Olympic Games in Beijing.
+Nastia Liukin is an American artistic gymnast, 2005 and 2007 world champion, four-time U.S. champion (twice junior), absolute Olympic champion.
+In addition, she was a silver medalist in team competitions in gymnastics at 2008 Olympic Games in Beijing.

-She began gymnastics after spending time in the gym while her parents coached.
-Nastia Liukin is coached by her father at the World Olympic Gymnastics Academy, her family’s gymnastics club in Plano, Texas.
+Cute girl began doing gymnastics after spending time in the gym while her parents coached.
+Actually, Nastia is coached by her father at the World Olympic Gymnastics Academy, her family’s gymnastics club in Plano, Texas.

 In spring 2007, she graduated from the Academy of Spring Creek, located in Plano, Texas.
-In January 2008, she was enrolled at Southern Methodist University, but took time off to concentrate on preparing for the Olympic Games in Beijing.
+Later, in January 2008, she entered the Southern Methodist University, but took time off to concentrate on preparing for the Olympic Games in Beijing.

 In 2002, Liukin took part in her first major competition – U.S. Junior Nationals, but fell from the bars and became the 15th.
-She represented the United States at the Pan American Games in 2002, and won gold.
+Also, she represented the United States at the Pan American Games in 2002, and won gold.

-By 2003, Liukin was one of the strongest gymnasts of the U.S. youth team.
-She won the U.S. National Championships and won three gold medals in individual events: bars, beam and floor exercise, and in 2004 repeated this achievement.
+By 2003, Liukin had become one of the strongest gymnasts of the U.S. youth team.
+Talented girl was the winner at the U.S. National Championships and won three gold medals in individual events: bars, beam and floor exercise.
+Moreover, in 2004 she repeated this achievement.

 In 2005, Liukin won her first senior national championship.
 At the World Championships in Melbourne she became the first.
-In March 2006, Liukin was the best in the America’s Cup.
+She was the best in the America’s Cup in March 2006.

-In 2007, she hurt her ankle and it required surgery.
+A year later, in 2007, she hurt her ankle and it required surgery.
 Because of the long recovery period Liukin missed most of the national and international competitions that year.
 Despite the limited opportunities for training in the summer of 2007 Liukin decided to participate in the all-around at the U.S. Nationals.
-She received the highest score ever obtained on the parallel bars, and the second result on the balance beam.
+She received the highest score ever obtained on the parallel bars, and showed the second result on the balance beam.

-In June 2008, Liukin took part in the Olympic qualifying tournament in Philadelphia, took second place and went to Beijing as a member of the national team.
-Anastasia won five Olympic medals.
+Later, in June 2008, Liukin participated in the Olympic qualifying tournament in Philadelphia, took the second place and went to Beijing as a member of the national team.
+All in all, Anastasia won five Olympic medals.

 After the Olympics, Liukin was a guest on many talk shows, including Late Night with Conan O’Brien and The Oprah Winfrey Show.
-She also appeared in an episode of Gossip Girl and in the second season of Make It or Break It.
+Also, she appeared in an episode of Gossip Girl and in the second season of Make It or Break It.

 Her official site: www.nastialiukin.com